The Silent And Very Damaging Threat Behind Organizations Firewalls

 The potential for an individual that will use their authorized or

-unauthorized access, wittingly or unwittingly, to do harm to the
+unauthorized access, wittingly or unwittingly, to cause harm to the

 Etc.), that can impact the organization through the loss or degradation